What can YOU do with a degree in History?

 Politicians: Theodore Roosevelt (President), Woodrow Wilson (President), Franklin Roosevelt (President), John F. Kennedy (President), Richard Nixon (President), George W. Bush (President), W.E.B.
-DuBois (founder of the NAACP), Henry Cabot Lodge (Senator), George McGovern (Senator and Presidential candidate), George Mitchell (Senator), Orrin Hatch (Senator), Henry Kissinger (Secretary of State), Newt Gingrich (Speaker of the House), Antonin Scalia (Justice of the Supreme Court), Elena Kagan (Justice of the Supreme Court*), Anthony Kennedy (Justice of the Supreme Court), "Lady Bird" (Claudia) Johnson, First Lady.
+DuBois (founder of the NAACP), Henry Cabot Lodge (Senator), George McGovern (Senator and Presidential candidate), George Mitchell (Senator), Orrin Hatch (Senator), Henry Kissinger (Secretary of State and National Security Advisor), Newt Gingrich (Speaker of the House), Antonin Scalia (Justice of the Supreme Court), Elena Kagan (Justice of the Supreme Court*), Anthony Kennedy (Justice of the Supreme Court), "Lady Bird" (Claudia) Johnson, First Lady.

 Entertainers: Katharine Hepburn (actress), Conan O'Brien (late night talk show host), Lauryn Hill (singer), Julia Child (author and television chef), Brian Dennehy (actor, writer, and producer), Edward Norton (actor), Ellen Barkin (actress), Michael Palin (member of Monty Python and travel writer), Janeane Garofolo (comedienne), Jimmy Buffet (singer), Stockard Channing (actress), Steve Carell (actor and comedian), Larry David (actor, writer, and producer -- creator of "Seinfeld" and "Curb Your Enthusiasm"), Will Forte (actor).